grannycart/by-sound-alone_source/full-draft-manuscript/2_Chapter.md

 "I agree, Chips," Said Hemi, "it is dangerous.
 But so is running slow with engines blaring full-up on the surface if we manage to get the _Gnat_ attached.
 We'll be a big fat radar _and_ sonar target.
 We need the advantage lowering the boat down will give us."

-"Ay well, yer both fuckin' suicidal, and murder-fucking-cidal --- since yer trying to drag me down against my will.
+"Aye well, yer both fuckin' suicidal, and murder-fucking-cidal --- since yer trying to drag me down against my will.
 To lower the boat you gotta open the main fuckin' ballast valves, of course.
 What the fuck happens if they don't fuckin' close again though, eh?
 Then we are just letting all the fucking buoyancy out of the boat with no way to put it back."

 "There is no reason to think the valves will not close."
 Said Hemi.